TrueFit/GildedRose/README_CL_IMPL.md

 * All string cases must match (important for category processing and item finding)
 * "Once the sell by date has passed..." means that sell_in is < 0
 * Since not explicitly mentioned in problem, the default quality adjustment is a decrease of 1 unit per day
 * Edge case rule #7, ""Conjured" items degrade in Quality twice as fast as normal items", does not stack with edge case #1, "Once the sell by date has passed, Quality degrades twice as fast" (i.e. decrease for Conjured items after sell by date is not 4 but only 2)
+* While adding a new item...
+    - String entries cannot be empty
+    - Quality entry cannot be negative
+    - The letter case you use will be retained

 ## Version Information